startup parameter adds a Help

-alert-boxes in an interactive session, wether it's Character Client (ChUI) or Graphical Client (GUI).
+button to all Alert-Boxes in an interactive session, whether it is a Character Client (ChUI) or Graphical Client (GUI).

-When the Help button is clicked, the ABL stack trace is displayed, along with a "Debug" button to start the Progress debugger.
+When the Help button is selected, the ABL Stack Trace is displayed, along with a "Debug" button to start the Progress debugger.

-This functionality may be useful in cases such as the following:
+This debugalert functionality may be useful in the following cases:

 - Locating the source of error messages, such as: ** <file-name> record not on file.
 (138)

 - Starting debugging at a certain point in an application.
 For example, a developer who uses SmartObjects might put a MESSAGE statement into a local version of a procedure or function to start debugging at that point.

 , the debugalert parameter also influences what is written to a client log file: